-Neurotransmission is also affected by the lack of vitamin D. If the person has a vitamin D deficiency, it may lead to brain and neurological disorders like Alzheimer’s or a cognitive dysfunction.
+Neurotransmission is also affected by the lack of vitamin D. If the person has a vitamin D deficiency, it may lead to brain and neurological disorders like Alzheimer’s or cognitive dysfunction.

 It seems that this vitamin is also important for migraines.
-According to research by the Cincinnati Children’s Hospital Medical Center, people who suffer from migraines might have a deficiency of vitamin B2, D, and CoQ10.
+According to research by the Cincinnati Children’s Hospital Medical Center, people who suffer from migraines might have a deficiency of vitamins B2, D, and CoQ10.

 Because women are more likely to lack CoQ10, they have a higher chance of getting migraines, whereas men, usually lack vitamin D.

 This vitamin may prove beneficial if we have a cold or flu.
 It also acts as a form of prevention and a way of treatment for pneumonia and tuberculosis.

 Because Vitamin D can reduce the chance of stroke, atherosclerotic heart disease, or hypertension, Holick suggested that the cause of these problems is the lack of vitamin D in the system.

 He believes that this deficiency can increase the risk of developing these conditions by 50%.

 If you have a deficiency of vitamin D, this may raise the risk of developing type 2 diabetes.
 Researchers claim that the lack of this vitamin can affect glucose metabolism.
 There were 118 people who participated in this research.

 The result of it was that people who lacked vitamin D had a higher chance of getting diabetes type 2 or even metabolic syndrome.
 The weight of the person didn’t matter.
 This shows that even people who are underweight can develop diabetes.